hengchu/fuzzi-impl/ArtifactGuide.md

 {"sensitivities":{"x":1.0,"y":2.0,"z":4.0},"epsilon":0.0,"delta":0.0}
 ```

-The typechecker automatically infers the sensitivity of $z$ based on the typing
+The typechecker automatically infers the sensitivity of `z` based on the typing
 rules described in the paper.

 ### Running your own `fuzzi` program

-We will use `examples/arithmetic.fuzzi` as the running example.
+We will use `examples/arithmetic.fuzzi` as the example.
 To run a `fuzzi`
 program, we need to do 2 things:

 1. Create a `json` file that contains the initial values program inputs